 The Business and Planning Act introduced a "Pavement Licence” in July 2020.
 The operators of businesses selling food and drink may apply to Stafford Borough Council for authorisation and licensing to place removable furniture such as, tables and chairs on the highway adjacent to their premises to sell food and drink from and/or for their customers to use.

-As the economy starts to re-open, the Government and the Council wants to do all it can to support recovery, help businesses adjust to new ways of working and create new jobs.
-This new licensing regime provides a fast-track procedure for the grant of an authorisation that bypasses the existing regulatory regimes connected with Street café licences.
+As the economy is still struggling the Government and the Council wants to do all it can to support recovery, help businesses adjust to new ways of working and create new jobs therefore this scheme will be extended for at least another year until 30 September 2023.
+The licensing regime provides a fast-track procedure for the grant of an authorisation that bypasses the existing regulatory regimes connected with Street café licences.